Personal Data (GDPR)

 The Higher Education Appeals Board (ÖNH) processes personal data to assess appeals of certain decisions by universities and university colleges.

 The Higher Education Appeals Board (ÖNH) follows all applicable data protection legislation when processing personal data.
-You can find out more on the Swedish Data Protection Authority’s website.
+You can find out more on the Swedish Authority for Privacy Protection ’s website.

 When does ÖNH process your personal data?